SaiGonSoftware/Awesome-CMS-Core/Resource/Docs.md

 * Thank to @[thienn](https://github.com/thiennn/) for your modular architect.
-Without your help I wouldnt complish this.
+Without your help I wouldnt accomplish this.

 ---